 When it came time for AMC Networks (AMC) to update its 10 floors of corporate headquarters located at 11 Penn Plaza in New York City, the American entertainment company called upon interior architecture firm The Switzer Group to lead the multi-phase build-out.
 Complete gut renovations, including architectural, mechanical and electrical systems, were implemented for the client and its networks — AMC, BBC America, The Sundance Channel, IFC, IFC Films, WE Channel, and their executive group.
 The first two phases, which includes floors 18,19,20 and 23, were completed in December 2017.
 All remaining phases will be accomplished over the next two years.

-The 350,000-square-foot renovation includes an additional 90,000-square-feet of swing space while construction occurs.
+The 350,000-square-foot renovation included an additional 90,000-square-feet of swing space while construction occurred.
 Consolidating, restacking, and standardizing AMC’s brand, The Switzer Group’s designers set out to create a fluid workspace for AMC and its staff, one that would also reflect the dynamic media company’s artistic, and eclectic culture.
 The workplace environment encompasses distinct networks branding characteristics, a multitude of collaborative settings, and various displays of original works.

 The new space is inspired by the art deco vocabulary of 11 Penn Plaza juxtaposed with the contemporary culture of AMC Networks Productions.
 The AMC palette uses traditional materials with a contemporary approach.
 Creating a balance between open and closed workspaces, The Switzer Group designed a significant number of private offices —flanked by open work space — to establish a hierarchy within the network, encouraging professional growth and upward mobility within the organization.